 The lender you refinance with will judge your application partly based on the other debts you currently hold.
 This helps lenders determine your overall financial health and your ability to ultimately repay the loan.
 If you pay off your other debts before refinancing the lender will deem you a lower-risk investment and offer better rates.

 Employment means a steady income that can be projected into the future, something else that lenders value.
 By making sure that you have a job when you apply for refinancing, you can show the lender that you will have the funds on hand to repay the loan.

 Make Sure You Understand Your Debt-to-Income Ratio

 Your debt-to-income ratio is the amount of recurring monthly debt you hold in proportion to your monthly income.
 This metric reflects your overall fiscal solvency and spending habits.
 Calculate your debt-to-income ratio by adding up all your monthly bills, and then dividing the total by your gross monthly income.
 The lower the number, the stronger your financial profile.

 Once you know your current debt-to-income ratio, you can work on bringing it down, which will help you qualify for refinancing.

 Check Your Credit Score

 There is no reason to labor under unfair, exploitative practices from predatory lenders.
-Refinancing can help you escape these circumstances and get terms that are suited to your needs and circumstances.
+Refinancing can help you escape these circumstances and get loan terms that are better suited to your needs and circumstances.
 With just a few simple steps, even immigrants and noncitizens can refinance for better rates.